jguiel/hostingMD/sf_tourism.md

 These are musts for visiting San Francisco; preferably to do with us, but acceptable to do on your own.

 ### Twin Peaks
 Tallest point in the city where the iconic skyline resident, Mt.
 Sutro tower, is found.
 Intense walk up to the top from our house, but it's absolutely worth it.
 You can also drive up, less fun.
-I feed the ravens there occassionally, they'll hang out if you have granola or nuts.
+I feed the ravens there occasionally, they'll hang out if you have granola or nuts.
 Panoramic views of the city only when it's not enveloped in fog so make sure you can see mt. sutro out your window before walking up.
 <br>

 - [Summit parking lot](https://maps.app.goo.gl/bGA3Z3wAkzVwDW4i7)